G3ZQC/Pana4/README.md

 platform.
 The display is a 2.8in TFT LCD module, model HY28B, driven via the Serial Peripheral Interface (SPI).

-Thge coding was done using the Eclipse Integrated Development Environment (IDE).
+The coding was done using the Eclipse Integrated Development Environment (IDE).

 Never got as far as attaching it to the Pic-A-Star transceiver, not sure why I stopped working on it, it just got pushed off the work-bench...